 Follow Steps 8-10 from the Bowden extruder guide to complete the calibration.

 There’s no substitute for having a perfectly calibrated extruder.
 If you follow our simple guide, you can ensure your printer is putting out the correct amount of filament every time.

 Note: Most printers have EEProm enabled in the firmware.
 If your machine does not, you will need to change your firmware.
-If you are unsure how to do this, please contact us at firstname.lastname@example.org and we’d be happy to walk you through those steps.
+If you are unsure how to do this, see our article on How To Successfully Flash Your 3D Printer's Firmware.

 Get The Latest From MatterHackers